Vlad777/mit-stanford/README.md

 * Need help to extract video lengths.

+Extra feature request:

+In order to support continued maintenance of the application, we must ensure that our web scraping code can be verified and fixed if broken when the source websites are updated.
+Web scraping code is by its nature difficult to make so it works indefinitely.
+Sooner or later something in the source web sites will change that will break the web-scraping code.
+The following features will support being to react to those changes.

+* Insert into temp staging table and compare with previous results.
+If there are differences, send email of what changed.

+* Create validation scripts to check the data is still valid, such as making sure it's not null, video time ranges are within reasonable range 0 to 3 hours, links are valid and don't cause 404 errors, etc.

 ****MIT****<br>
 professor name (Charles)<br>
 professor image - url to image (I dont think this is applicable for MIT? - charles) <br>